-The following are some of the misconceptions of Germany.
+The following are some of the misconceptions about Germany.
 Some are derived from my own thoughts of Germany before arriving here in 2002 and others are from random people.
-Some may not be so common anymore but hopefully, we can clear up at least one misconception you may have of Germany.
+Some may not be so common anymore but hopefully, we can clear up at least one misconception you may have about Germany.

 If we come to the conclusion that this is something that many people think of Germany we may include it below.